 What used to be held on physical boards in factories and offices, is now done digitally.
 To avoid multitasking, Kanban also prescribes a work-in-progress (WIP) limit.
 This is to prevent those involved from losing productivity by simultaneously processing multiple tasks.

 Although Kanban is a well-established framework, the project management tools offered on the market are far from being identical.
 The methodology itself is used in various forms and sometimes combined with other approaches.
 Thus, some of the tools include quite different functions and user interfaces.
-The variety ranges from a simple Kanban board to comprehensive all-in-one tools.
+The variety ranges from a simple Kanban board to comprehensive all-in-one project management software.

 What makes a good Kanban tool?